 Don't forget to put those heavier pieces in first as you don’t want them crushing the smaller pieces.
 The aim here is to make sure all the items fit together neatly into the box - think of it a bit like a game of Tetris!

 Our ultimate packing for moving guide talks about the importance of labelling, and the same rules apply here.
 Labelling your boxes is important, but it's particularly vital when packing fragile items.
 Clearly mark boxes containing delicate items as "Fragile" or "Handle with Care".
 This will ensure they're treated with the extra love they need during the move and will also help you identify which boxes to unpack first once you arrive at your new home.

 Step 5: That's a wrap

-Once you've completed steps 1-4, you can either sit back, relax and let your removal company load your boxes into their removal fleet, or if you're moving the items yourself, then it's time to load up your car.
+Once you've completed steps 1–4, you can either sit back, relax and let your removal company load your boxes into their removal fleet, or if you're moving the items yourself, then it's time to load up your car.
 Just remember not to place heavier boxes on top of those holding delicate items.
-Even with sturdy boxes, the heavier ones could crush them.
+As even with sturdy boxes, the heavier ones could crush them.